nf-core/ampliseq/docs/usage.md

 ```

 :::note
 If the data originates from multiple sequencing runs, the error profile of each of those sequencing runs needs to be considered separately.
-Using the `run` column in the samplesheet input or adding `--multiple_sequencing_runs` for Direct FASTQ input will separate certain processes by the sequencing run.
+Using the `run` column in the samplesheet input or adding `--multiple_sequencing_runs` for direct FASTQ input will separate certain processes by the sequencing run.
 Please see the following example:
 :::

 <p align="center">